shanecelis/Psh/README.md

 PshSharp
 ========

-PshSharp is a C# port of Jon Klein's [project Psh](https://github.com/jonklein/Psh), a Java implementation of the Push programming language and of PushGP.
+PshSharp is a C# port of Jon Klein's [project Psh](https://github.com/jonklein/Psh), a Java implementation of the Push programming language and PushGP.
 Push is a stack-based language designed for evolutionary computation, specifically genetic programming.
 PushGP is a genetic programming system that evolves programs in Push.
 More information about Push and PushGP can be found [here](http://hampshire.edu/lspector/push.html).

-This is v0.1.0 of PshSharp.
+This is version 0.1.0 of PshSharp.

 Getting Started
 ===============